craftofelectronics/craftoe-www-refresh/tutorials/somethingamazing/index.md

 ---
 title: Something Amazing
+short: Objectives
-short: "In this tutorial, you'll learn to turn on the LED built into your Arduino."
+blurb: "In this tutorial, you'll learn to turn on the LED built into your Arduino."
 index: 1
 tutorialIndex: 2
 tutorial: "somethingamazing"